SORA Rate 2025

 What is the SORA rate now?

-Reporting banks are required to provide data on all eligible transactions traded and booked in the unsecured overnight interbank market between 8am and 6.15pm in Singapore.
-MAS will then validate the data and calculate the volume-weighted average rate of all eligible transactions, using the formula referring to the SORA Index for the computation of Compounded SORA.
-This formula is used for the 1-month, 3-month and 6-month compounded SORA rates.
+SORA is calculated based on eligible transactions traded and booked in the unsecured overnight interbank market between 8am and 6.15pm in Singapore.
+MAS will then validate the data and compute the volume-weighted average rate to ascertain the cumulative compounded SORA over time for the 1-month, 3-month, and 6-month SORA rates.

 What affects SORA rates?